 We try to be very open about our prices and have starting prices on our prices page.
 However, we rarely have had comments if the prices are slightly higher than advertised.
 We do have a clear disclaimer on the prices page:

 Note: This list is meant to be a guide to our charges and is not exhaustive.
 Some of the charges are starting prices only and the quoted fee can increase for complicated or more complex treatment cases.
 Highly aesthetic treatments can carry higher fees, which may include laboratory visits for shade/colour matching.
 Treatment prices quoted can vary between individuals.
 Fees will generally be higher for our Specialists/consultants and more experienced dentists.
-A personalised treatment plan and estimate will be provided for you before beginning any treatment and will be based on your individual treatment needs, difficulty and requirements.
+A personalised treatment plan and estimate will be provided for you before beginning any treatment and will be based on your individual treatment needs, difficulty and time needed.

 What this means in reality is, say a dentist is doing a medium restoration on the upper left first pre molar tooth compared to a lower 2nd molar tooth (at the back).
 The later, will be much more complex and take much more time, as access, isolation and actual treatment is more difficult, as we may require a glass ionomer base to protect the nerve or a core to reinforce the tooth structure.
 Also, as the patient needs to open wider, for the dentist to gain access to the tooth, the patient will also need more rests to allow the muscles to relax, meaning the restoration will take much longer.
 Thus the later will take more time and normally cost more.
 Every dentist has their own way of treatment planning patient’s, according to what they have been trained on.
 This can be quite confusing for patients as they can be given different treatment plans by different dentists, meaning they are not sure what to do.
 We try and justify our treatment plans and give patients full options before they start, so they can choice the option that is right for them.

 7. Teeth not as white as expected after tooth whitening.
 Frequency: Occasional